sugaryourcoffee/circlus/doc/deployment.md

 We of course don't want to have `config/database.yml` deployed to Github with our secret password.
 How to prevent that is described at *Keep your secrets*.

-### Add circlus as a hostname
-In `/etc/hosts` we add the circlus hostname

-    192.168.178.66 ... cirlcus.uranus

-... stands for already available entries if any.

-### Keep your secrets
-We don't want to push our `config/database.yml`, our `config/secrets.yml` and our `config/initializers/devise.rb` to Github because they will contain secret tokens as we see in the next section *Add secrets*.
-In order to achieve that we have to proceed as follows.

-    saltspring$ echo config/database.yml >> .gitignore
-    saltspring$ mv config/database.yml{.example}
-    saltspring$ echo config/secrets.yml >> .gitignore
-    salstpring$ mv config/secrets.yml{.example}
-    saltspring$ echo config/initializers/devise.rb >> .gitignore
-    saltspring$ mv config/initializers/devise.rb{.example}

-What we did is renaming the files with secret tokens to `*.example` and put the original filename to .gitignore.
-Now we commit our changes and push the example files to Github.
-Now we can change the files back to the orginial filenames and change or add our secret tokens in the files.
-Subsequent Githup pushes won't reveal our secrets

 ### Add secrets
 Since Rails 4 secret values are kept in `config/secret.yml`.
 In order the application will actually run we have to create secret tokens.
 To create a